no-trbl-2-u/CodeStumble/src/components/Layout/Article/md_articles/arrayCardio01.md

 ## 6. Create a list of Boulevards in Paris that contain 'de' anywhere in the name

 This one took a lot of playing around in the console with dummy variables and lots of Array.from(querySelectorAll()) calls.
+Which after so much trial and error led to me...

+*Consulting the Video*

 ```js
 const start = document